IBMSpectrumComputing/spectrum-schematics-cluster/README.md

   - You can retrieve the value from the "SoftLayer Customer Portal", "account" -> "User"
 - **ssh_public_key**
   - your personal ssh public key to access servers on softlayer
-  - you need to have "manage sshkey" capability on softlayersoftlayer
+  - you need to have "manage sshkey" capability on softlayer
 - **entitlement**
   - entitlement that enables use of the cluster software
   - you can obtain a trial entitlement if you do not have one